natalie-perlin/ufs-srweather-app/doc/UsersGuide/Reference/Glossary.rst

    Component Repository
       A :term:`repository` that contains, at a minimum, source code for a single component.

+   composite reflectivity
+      `Composite reflectivity <https://glossary.ametsoc.org/wiki/Composite_reflectivity>`__ is a display or mapping of the maximum radar reflectivity factor at any altitude as a function of position on the ground.

    Container
       `Docker <https://www.docker.com/resources/what-container>`__ describes a container as "a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another."